-Motion can occur in a variety of directions, but understanding the difference between in plane and out of plane motion is key for fields like engineering and physics.
-If you’re short on time, here’s a quick answer to your question: In plane motion occurs along the axes of a plane, while out of plane motion occurs perpendicular to the plane’s axes.
+Motion can occur in a variety of directions, but understanding the difference between in-plane and out-of-plane motion is key for fields like engineering and physics.
+If you’re short on time, here’s a quick answer to your question:

 Defining In Plane and Out of Plane Motion